BenjaminCottyn/homebrew-fontforge/README.md

 ## Installation

-Use `brew tab benjamincottyn/fontforge` to enable this formula and `brew tap-pin benjamincottyn/fontforge` to prioritize it over the FontForge formula in homebrew-core.
+Use `brew tap benjamincottyn/fontforge` to enable this formula and `brew tap-pin benjamincottyn/fontforge` to prioritize it over the FontForge formula in homebrew-core.

 After that, a `brew install fontforge` will take care of the rest.